Updated: August 2020

 During the day, you can enjoy some water activities at the inflatable water park, just off The Beach, JBR.
 In the winter months, this is one lively and crowded place.
 A recent development, visible from here, is the upcoming Bluewater Island, which will feature the Ferris Wheel or Dubai Eye, considered to be one of the largest of its kinds in the world.
 A modern tramway system is a perfect way to get to JBR Walk, avoiding the jam-packed streets.
 This shopping and dining destination, which is also great for nightlife, is one you cannot miss!

 Insider tips: Between November - April, you will often find an outdoor artisan market with food stalls, and art & craft vendors at The Beach.
-You're spoiled for choice when it comes to gourmet food and some of my favorite restaurants here are PF Changs for Chinese and Busaba Ethai for Thai cuisine.
+You're spoiled for choice when it comes to gourmet food and some of my favorite restaurants here are PF Changs for Chinese, Busaba Ethai for Thai cuisine and Bosporus for Turkish fare.
+For shisha lovers, Smoky Beach is a great option to enjoy a chilled out vibe with unique flavours, right on the shore.

 #4 Madinat Jumeirah